-California endured historic drought this year.
+California endured a historic drought this year.
 Now ski resorts are opening early due to a deluge of snow.

 Mammoth Mountain ski resort, about 140 miles south of the Lake Tahoe area, will also open on Friday, it announced earlier this month — two weeks ahead of schedule.
-The resort, which said this week it got more than 3 feet of snow at its summit, has only opened in October 10 times in history, according to spokeswoman Lauren Burke.
+The resort, which said this week that it got more than three feet of snow at its summit, has only opened in October 10 times in history, according to spokeswoman Lauren Burke.

-The news of an early ski season comes as California, already facing historic drought conditions and record wildfires this year, experienced a weather event called an “atmospheric river” in recent days.
+The news of an early ski season comes as California, having already contended with historic drought conditions and record wildfires this year, experienced a weather event called an “atmospheric river” in recent days.
 The event brought a heavy rainfall — at least one city, Sacramento, experienced its wettest day on record.
-The weather helped quell the state’s fire season, caused flooding and mudslides in some areas — and also brought some welcome news for recreation at higher elevations as well as local reservoirs.
+The weather helped quell the state’s fire season, causing flooding and mudslides in some areas — and also brought some welcome news for recreation at higher elevations, as well as local reservoirs.

 Water levels on Lake Tahoe, near Tahoe City, rose almost half a foot and pushed the lake back above its natural rim, after dipping an inch below it last week.
 Located about two hours west and at the foothills of the Sierra Nevada, Folsom Lake rose more than 12 feet.
-Water levels at Lake Oroville, California’s second largest reservoir, increased by 26 feet.
+Water levels at Lake Oroville, California’s second-largest reservoir, increased by 26 feet.

 Despite the bumps, most of the state’s reservoirs are still under their historical average and far from capacity, but it provides a good start to the wet season.